Coogee, New South Wales: Alleged Marian apparition (2003)

 In January 2003, it was noticed that one of the fence rails on Dolphin Point, just north of Coogee Beach, when viewed from a particular angle and distance, resembled a veiled woman.
 A local laundrette was one of the first to draw attention to it, and set up a gallery of photos to attract visiting "pilgrims".

 When this example of pareidolia, a human tendency to perceive vague visual stimuli as human faces, was reported in newspapers many Christians (predominantly Roman Catholic) came daily to worship what they interpreted as an apparition of Mary, the mother of Jesus, although the Roman Catholic Church never officially recognised this alleged apparition.

 No particular supernatural powers were attributed to the shadow (dubbed "Our Lady of the Fence Post" by the media, aka "Rail Mary") and interest waned within a few weeks.
 The section of fence that created the image was destroyed by vandals within days of it being publicised, although the local council had the fence replaced.
 While some continued to petition the Catholic Church and the New South Wales government to build a chapel, their claims were not seriously considered.

-Coogee Siege (2024)

-On 22 October 2024, New South Wales Police initiated a ten-hour armed siege against Max Freedom Pollard, targeting the top floor of an apartment building in Dudley St, Coogee.
-News coverage reported police allegations that he possessed an AK-47 rifle and radioactive cobalt-60, and noted that parts of the siege were live-streamed on social media.

-National media claimed that Pollard, a Roman Catholic, was refusing police entry to a confessional, with police claiming they were there for a simple welfare check gone wrong.